emberjs/rfcs/text/0230-simplify-qunit-testing-api.md

 When invoked, `this.render` will render the provided template and return a promise that resolves when rendering is completed.

+## Changes from Current System

+Here is a brief list of the more important but possibly understated changes being proposed here:

+* `this.subject` is removed in favor of using the standard public API for looking up and creating instances (`this.owner.lookup` and `this.owner.factoryFor`)
+* `this.render` will begin being asynchronous to allow for further iteration in the underlying rendering engines ability to speed up render times (by yielding back to the browser and not blocking the main thread)
+* `this.pauseTest` and `this.resumeTest` are being added
+* `this.element` is being introduced as a public API for DOM assertions in a jQuery-less environment
+* QUnit nested modules are required

+These changes generally do not affect our ability to write a codemod to aide in the migration.

 ## Migration Examples